Canadian Forts

 (1942 - 1944), West Vancouver

-A field emplacement for one 18-pounder MK1 gun, used as the examination battery for the harbour.
-It was later fixed-mounted.
-Located adjacent to the lighthouse at Lighthouse Park.
-Two searchlights were emplaced in 1941, one position still remains.
-A number of wooden barracks still exist near the lighthouse.
-The Naval Port War Signal Station for Vancouver Harbour was located by the lighthouse.
+A field emplacement for one 18-pounder MK1 gun, used as the examination battery for the harbour defence.
+The gun was later fixed-mounted on a concrete pillar mounting (which still exists).
+Site located immediately south of the lighthouse (built 1912), adjacent Lighthouse Park, a city park.
+A concrete pedestal for a fire-control/range-finder station is located immediately west of the lighthouse.
+Two searchlights were emplaced here in 1941, one position still remains.
+The concrete powerhouse for both searchlights also remains, located immediately north of the lighthouse.
+A number of wooden barracks also still exist near the lighthouse.
+There is no public access to any of these structures on the grounds of the lighthouse station, which is beyond the public park.
+The Naval Port War Signal Station for Vancouver Harbour was also located here in the vicinity of the lighthouse.

 ¤¤¤ First Narrows (North) Battery